Advantages of a synchronized swimming program

 The Provincial Stream program age groups are as follows:

-Provincial Stream athlete practice between 2 to 4 times per week.
+Provincial Stream athletes practice between 2 to 4 times per week.

 Synchronized Swimming is a sport that has a rich and winning tradition.
 An Olympic sport since 1984, Canadian Synchro athletes have continually brought home medals to Canada.
 Our synchro Olympians past and present are admired for their ability to make every move look effortless and are known for their unbreakable spirit and drive for excellence.
 If your daughter has been inspired by Canada’s synchro heroes and now dreams of standing on the podium, consider a National Stream club program.